apeskinian/p5_treasures_untold/README.md

     <br>
     <br>
     > [!NOTE]
-    > The links for Instagram and X just point to the social media platforms homepage as there is not account for Treasures Untold on these platforms at this time.
-The facebook link should take the user to the Facebook business page if it is still active.
+    > The social media links point to the social media platforms homepage as there is no actual account for Treasures Untold on these platforms at this time.

 - ### Scroll Button
     For pages that require a lot of scrolling there is a scroll button that will appear after the page has scrolled past the main hero banner.
 Tapping or clicking on this button will gracefully take the user back to the top of the page.